-This example is modified from (\cite{Puterman1994a}, Section 3.2), and the complete problem description can be found in Appendix A. Briefly, the MDP for the short-horizon inventory problem is as follows.
-The time horizon $N=2$ ($t \in \{0,1,2\}$); the state set $S=\{0,1,2\}$ defines all possible inventory levels; the action sets $A_0 = \{0,1,2\}$, $A_1 = \{0,1\}$, $A_2 = \{0\}$ define all legitimate actions (orders) for each state; The two reward functions and the transition probabilities are illustrated in Figure~\ref{MCDesc}.
-The labels $a(r(x,a,y),p(y \mid x,a))$ along transitions denote the original SAS-function and the transition probability, and the labels $a(r(x,a))$ in the text boxes near states denote the simplified SA-function.\footnote{For example, the label $2(0,0.5)$ below the transition from 0 to 1 means that the reward $r(0,2,1)=0$ and the transition probability is 0.5; the label $2(0)$ in the text box near state 0 means when $X_t = 0$ and $K_t=2$, the simplified reward $r'(0,2) = 0$.} The bold parts are an example which illustrates the difference between the two reward functions.
-Besides, we set the initial state distribution $\mu_0 = [1,0,0]$, and the salvage reward $v(x)=x$, for all $x \in S$.
-Now we have two MDPs with different reward functions: $\langle N, S, A, r, p, \mu_0, v\rangle$ and $\langle N, S, A, r', p, \mu_0, v\rangle$.
+The two reward functions and the transition probabilities are illustrated in Fig.~\ref{MCDesc}.
+The bold parts are an example which illustrates the difference between the two reward functions.
+The label $2(0,0.5)$ below the transition from 0 to 1 means that the reward $r(0,2,1)=0$ and the transition probability is 0.5; the label $2(0)$ in the text box near state 0 means when $X_t = 0$ and $K_t=2$, the simplified reward $r'(0,2) = 0$.
+Besides, we set the initial state distribution $\mu = [1,0,0]$, and the salvage reward $v(x)=x$, for all $x \in S$.
+Now we have two MDPs with different reward functions: $\langle N, S, A, r, p, \mu, v\rangle$ and $\langle N, S, A, r', p, \mu, v\rangle$.